bennyhuo/KotlinBlogTranslation/original/Upcoming Change: “Class Objects” Rethought.md

 source_url: https://blog.jetbrains.com/kotlin/2015/03/upcoming-change-class-objects-rethought/
 ---

-Kotlin M11 is coming very soon, and as some of you expressed concerns about being informed about the upcoming changes, I will describe one of the features of M11 and ask you for some feedback.
+<strong>Kotlin M11</strong> is coming very soon, and as some of you  [expressed concerns](https://devnet.jetbrains.com/thread/461012?tstart=0)  about being informed about the upcoming changes, I will describe one of the features of M11 and ask you for some <strong>feedback</strong>. <span id="more-1817"></span>
 ## Class Objects: a short reminder

-As you all know, any Kotlin class can have an associated class object:
+As you all know, any Kotlin class can have an associated  [class object](http://kotlinlang.org/docs/reference/classes.html#class-objects) :

 {% raw %}
 <p></p>